There is no consolidated/unified law on product safety in India. Instead, there is various general and sector-specific legislation.

 Indian Contract Act, 1872 (ICA) and the Sale of Goods Act, 1930 (SGA)

-The contractual law governing the sale of goods in India is the SGA and the ICA (which is the general legislation governing contractual obligations between parties).
+The contractual law governing the sale of goods in India is based on the SGA and the ICA (which are the general legislation governing contractual obligations between parties).
 The SGA contains provisions which impose implied conditions on buyers such that:

 If these implied conditions are breached, the buyer of the goods has a right to sue the seller in a civil court.